disc3110/space-travellers-hub/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

 # Space travellers
-> This page lets you resreve rockets and join missions from spaceX
+> This page lets you reserve rockets and join missions from spaceX.

 # Live demo
 You can see my page live [here](https://disc3110.github.io/space-travellers-hub)